brodycj/hyperapp-rewrite-demo-on-inferno-and-superfine/README.md

-# Hyperapp API demo on Ultradom
+# Hyperapp API demo on Inferno and Ultradom

 based on <https://github.com/brodybits/hyperapp-api-demo-on-react>